DrPintoThe2nd/SCINKD/README.md

 This implementation of this tool uses meryl to count and negate kmers from two genomic haplotypes.

-SCINKD/SCINKD.v2.1.0.FULL   = Most up-to-date SCINKD pipeline without kmer compression SCINKD/SCINKD.v2.1.0.GREEDY = Most up-to-date SCINKD pipeline with added homopolymer compression reduces runtime many-fold, but reduces sensitivity enormously (and file sizes), This may be optimal for known systems with strong signals (e.g. mammals and birds) or in taxa with large genomes ~10Gb+.
+SCINKD/SCINKD.v2.1.0.FULL   = Most up-to-date SCINKD pipeline (without kmer compression).
+SCINKD/SCINKD.v2.1.0.GREEDY = Most up-to-date SCINKD pipeline with added homopolymer compression reduces runtime many-fold, but reduces sensitivity enormously (and file sizes), This may be optimal for known systems with strong signals (e.g. mammals and birds) or in taxa with large genomes ~10Gb+.

-Running on the a test dataset on a cluster with a 24 core/24Gb RAM allocation reported these times upon successful completion:
+Running on the test dataset on a cluster with a 24 core/24Gb RAM allocation reported these times upon successful completion:
 ```
 time snakemake --use-conda -c 24 -s SCINKD/SCINKD.v2.1.0.FULL.snakefile
 real    19m49.171s